TheSushantKumbhar/QUBE/readme.md

     # Google Gemini API Key for AI quiz generation
     GEMINI_API_KEY="YOUR_GEMINI_API_KEY"
     ```
     *   **PostgreSQL Setup:** Ensure you have a PostgreSQL server running and a database created.
 Update `SQLALCHEMY_DATABASE_URI` accordingly.
-You might need to run database migrations or schema setup commands after this step (e.g., `flask db upgrade` if using Flask-Migrate).
+You might need to run database migrations or schema setup commands after this step (e.g., `flask db upgrade` if using Flask-Migrate or similar ORM tools).
     *   **Firebase Setup:** Create a Firebase project at [console.firebase.google.com](https://console.firebase.google.com/).
 You can find these credentials (API Key, Auth Domain, Project ID, etc.) in your Firebase project settings under "Project settings" -> "General" -> "Your apps" -> "Firebase SDK snippet" (choose "Config").
     *   **Cloudinary Setup:** Create a Cloudinary account at [cloudinary.com](https://cloudinary.com/) to obtain your cloud name, API key, and API secret from your dashboard.
     *   **Gemini API Key:** Obtain your API key from the Google AI Studio at [aistudio.google.com](https://aistudio.google.com/) or Google Cloud Console.